-If you haven't already registered for WfFTC and you qualify, either go to our website www.ird.govt.nz (search keywords: working for families) and register online, or complete a Working for Families Tax Credits registration form (FS1) and return it to us.
+If you haven't already registered for WfFTC and you qualify, go to our website www.ird.govt.nz (search keywords: working for families) and register online.

 When we've received the registration form we'll send you a letter with all your family details for you to check.
 Please correct and return it to us if the details are incorrect.